jonfrank/football-predictor/README.md

 ## Further thoughts on model choice and accuracy

-I ended up selecting three models which all seemed to be reliable and performing well, with an accuracy score of 70%.
+I ended up selecting three models (MLP, Ada Boost, KNN) which all seemed to be reliable and performing well, with an accuracy score of 70%.
 Taking those forward to actual match predictions, though, resulted in wildly different prediction profiles for each, ranging from the MLP (3% draw / 77% home win / 19% away win) to KNN (0% / 64% / 36%) to Ada (0% / 8% / 92%).
 I have no idea how to spot which model is going to be the most accurate since the simple accuracy score doesn't appear to give enough information to make a choice.

 The discrepancy between the Ada Boost training / validation and the 'production' predictions are so wildly different that I need to go back and double-check the features which I'm feeding in for prediction.
 Something smells wrong.

+**UPDATE**: features checked and all OK.
+But the wide variation in model performance remains a problem.